WordPress

 The easiest way to install the plugin is from the WordPress Plugin directory.
 If you have an existing WordPress installation and you want to add Rollbar:

-5. Log into your Rollbar account dashboard.
+Plugins→Installed pluginsfindRollbarand clickactivateunderneath. - Log into your Rollbar account dashboard.

-8. Navigate to SettingsRollbar.
+post_client_itemandpost_server_item. - Navigate to

-12. Pick a minimum logging level.
+Environment.
+By default, the environment will be taken fromWP_ENVenvironment variable if it's set otherwise it's blank.
+We recommend to fill this out either withdevelopmentorproduction. - Pick a minimum logging level.
 Only errors at that or higher level will be reported.
 For reference: PHP Manual: Predefined Error Constants.

-13. Click Save Changes.
+Save Changes.

 Warning: This installation method might not be suitable for complex WordPress projects.
 The plugin installed this way will be self-contained and include all of the required dependencies for itself and rollbar/rollbar-php library.
 In complex projects, this might lead to version conflicts between dependencies and other plugins/packages.
 If this is an issue in your project, we recommend the "Advanced" installation method.
 For more information why this might be important for you, read Using Composer with WordPress.